bitnami/charts/bitnami/ghost/README.md

 <!--- app-name: Ghost -->

-# Bitnami package for Ghost
+# Bitnami Secure Images Helm chart for Ghost

 Ghost is an open source publishing platform designed to create blogs, magazines, and news sites.
 It includes a simple markdown editor with preview, theming, and SEO built-in to simplify editing.